gbrammer/HAWKI-FF/README.md

 HAWKI-FF
 ========

-(Email brammer@stsci.edu for the password information for the linked images.)
+(Email brammer@stsci.edu for the password for the linked images.)

 ### September 19, 2014